grc0801/sign-language-interpreter/README.md

 --------------------------------------------------------------------------------

-## Folder Structure
+## Folder Descriptions

-sign-language-interpreter/
-│
-├── dataset/               --> Contains training images
-├── model/                 --> Trained .h5 and .tflite models
-├── src/                   --> Main source code
-│   ├── hand_tracker.py    --> Hand landmark detection using MediaPipe
-│   ├── classifier.py      --> CNN-based gesture classifier
-│   ├── tts.py             --> Text-to-speech module
-│   └── display.py         --> OLED display handling
-├── display/               --> OLED configuration and scripts ├── requirements.txt       --> List of Python dependencies
+- dataset: Contains the gesture image dataset used for training.
+- model: Stores the trained CNN model (.h5) and the converted TFLite model (.tflite).
+- src: Contains all source code files including gesture classification, hand tracking, and display handling.
+- display: Contains OLED-related code and configuration.
+- requirements.txt: Lists all required Python packages.
-├── train_model.py         --> Script to train the CNN model
+- train_model.py: Script to train the CNN model.
-├── convert_model.py       --> Script to convert to TFLite
+- convert_model.py: Script to convert the trained model to TensorFlow Lite format.
-├── main.py                --> Main execution script
-└── README.md              --> Project documentation
+- main.py: The main executable script that runs the interpreter system.
+- README.md: Documentation for the project.

 --------------------------------------------------------------------------------